Drifting Fields are not Conservative: Abstract

 \section{Abstract}

-Drifting models generate high-quality samples in a single forward pass by transporting generated samples toward the data distribution using a vector valued drift field.
-We investigate whether this procedure is equivalent to optimizing a scalar loss and find that, in general, it is not: drift fields are \emph{not conservative}---they cannot be written as the gradient of any scalar potential.
-We identify the position-dependent normalization as the source of non-conservatism.
-The Gaussian kernel is the unique exception where the normalization is harmless and the drift field is exactly the gradient of a scalar function.
-Generalizing this, we propose an alternative normalization via a related kernel (the sharp kernel) which restores conservatism for any radial kernel, yielding well-defined loss functions for training drifting models.
-While we identify that the drifting field matching objective is strictly more general than loss minimization, as it can implement non-conservative transport fields that no scalar loss can reproduce, we observe that practical gains obtained utilizing this flexibility are minimal.
-We thus propose to train drifting models with the conceptually simpler formulations utilizing loss functions.
+Drifting models have recently gained attention for generating high-quality samples in a single forward pass.
+During training, they learn a push-forward map by following a vector-valued field, the \emph{drift field}.
+We ask whether this procedure is equivalent to optimizing a scalar loss and find that, in general, it is not: drift fields are \emph{not conservative} and cannot be written as the gradient of any scalar potential.
+We identify the position-dependent normalization as the source of non-conservatism, with the Gaussian kernel as the unique radial exception.
+Guided by this, we introduce the \emph{sharp kernel} $k^\#$ and a sharp-normalized drift field that is conservative for general radial kernels.
+The resulting vector field is the gradient of a scalar potential that can be optimized directly using stochastic gradient descent.
+Moreover, the field has the form of a score difference of kernel density estimates, and gives exact equilibrium identifiability.
+Thus, sharp normalization closes the gap to related literature, such as Wasserstein gradient-flows and denoising score matching, also for non-Gaussian kernels.
+Empirically, sharp normalization preserves the performance of the original drifting objective, suggesting that the non-conservative flexibility is not required for high-quality generation.